 This is promoting being more energetic than the current study

-As you grow older, basically what it all boils down to is keeping healthy in all the ways that you know you should with a good, natural diet; plenty of regular exercise; drinking your 8 glasses of water; keeping away from pharmaceutical medications as much as possible while turning to natural products; making sure your grey matter is fully utilized; avoiding stress; and being happy and content.
+, basically what it all boils down to is keeping healthy in all the ways that you know you should with a good, natural diet; plenty of regular exercise; drinking your 8 glasses of water; keeping away from pharmaceutical medications as much as possible while turning to natural products; making sure your grey matter is fully utilized; avoiding stress; and being happy and content.

 A spokeswoman from Alzheimer's Research Trust echoes my thoughts when she says: